GotenAjje/GotenRebron/README.md

 ### 📌 Key Features

-- ✅ modding with minimal risk of bootloop
+- ✅ Modding with minimal risk of bootloop
 - ✅ Compatible with a wide range of Android versions and devices
 - ✅ Lightweight, fast, and easy to install
 - ✅ Developed with a focus on safety and efficiency